microsoft/code-with-engineering-playbook/observability/tools/loki.md

 ## Loki Server

-Responsible for receiving and storing all the logs received from all the different systems.
-The Loki is also responsible for the queries done on Grafana, for example.
+Loki Server is responsible for receiving and storing all the logs received from all the different systems.
+The Loki Server is also responsible for the queries done on Grafana, for example.

 ## Grafana Dashboards